EdenWise/hjcrc/readme.md

 ##### Things to do before conversion:

-* SVG: fonts: Object to Path. (rsvg-convert makes fonts off skew)
+* SVG: fonts: Object to Path. (rsvg-convert renders them poorly)

 ##### Things to do after conversion: